 This day falls on the Sunday before Easter.
 The day commemorates Jesus’ entry into Jerusalem.
 This was the beginning of the end for Jesus.

 These two days during Semana Santa are pretty dead in the big cities in Colombia like Bogotá and Medellín.
 Many small stores and some restaurants are closed.
-So, these are good days to go to the movies.
+Normally these are good days to go to the movies.
 Or these are good days to head out of town to a nearby pueblo.
+But due to the coronavirus pandemic, people will be staying at home.

 Holy Wednesday marks the end of Lent and the beginning of Easter.

 In addition, this day is like a mini-Friday, as Thursday and Friday are official holidays.
-So, Wednesday is typically more of party night during Semana Santa with many bars and clubs open.
+So, Wednesday is normally more of party night during Semana Santa with many bars and clubs open.
+But the bars and clubs in Colombia are currently closed due to the coronavirus pandemic and everyone is supposed to be at home during the quarantine.

 Maundy Thursday is a religious Holy day that is observed all over the world.
 It was established to commemorate the foot washing (Maundy) and the last supper of Jesus Christ with his Apostles.
 In addition, this holiday occurs the day before Good Friday.